Destination DIY – Create a Market Tote

 I have been wanting to do a post that involves my work travels.
 Fun nerdy fact, I have sewn in a hotel room.
 Or two..

-I was trying to remember the airport codes for all the cities that I recently trekked to and came up with a fun idea – screen print the airport codes onto market tote.
+I was trying to remember the airport codes for all the cities that I recently visited and came up with a fun idea — screen print the airport codes onto market tote.
 Here are the cities I last made it to- SLC, CLT, LGA, GSP, ATL, MIA.
 Can you figure them out?

 “Market tote” translation - Bag with a hole in the top, use as the handles.